WRansohoff/nmigen_cpu_test/README.md

     python3 alu.py

 The result waveforms are saved in a `.vcd` file with the same name as the `.py` file.
+The CPU module also runs all of its submodule's testbenches.